Update of the phase-shift analysis of the low-energy $\pi N$ data: Modelling of the - and -wave -matrix elements

 \subsubsection{Fits of the phenomenological model to the low-energy DB$_+$}

 For the $\pi^+ p$ reaction, the $s$-wave phase shift is parameterised as

-where $q$ denotes (the magnitude of) the CM $3$-momentum.
+where $k$ denotes the magnitude of the CM $3$-momentum.
 The $p_{1/2}$-wave phase shift is parameterised according to the form

-As the $p_{3/2}$ wave contains the $\Delta (1232)$ resonance, a singular (at $W=M_\Delta$) term must be added to the background term, leading to the expression
+As the $p_{3/2}$ wave contains the $\Delta(1232)$ resonance, a singular (at $W=M_\Delta$) term must be added to the background term, leading to the expression

-where $p_0$ is the proton CM energy and $W$ is the total CM energy; the quantities $M_\Delta$ and $\Gamma_\Delta$ are defined in Table \ref{tab:PSAPar}.
-The quantities $q_\Delta$ and $p_{0 \Delta}$ denote the values of the variables $q$ and $p_0$, respectively, at the position of the $\Delta (1232)$ resonance ($W=M_\Delta$).
-The singular term in Eq.~(\ref{eq:EQ0012}) was obtained from Ref.~\cite{mr4}, see $K_{1+}$ in Eqs.~(39) and the corresponding $K^{3/2}_{1+}$ element (after the isospin decomposition of $K_{1+}$ is taken into account), as well as footnote 10 therein.
+where $p_0$ is the proton CM energy and $W=\sqrt{s}$ is the total energy.
+The quantities $M_\Delta$ and $\Gamma_\Delta$ denote the Breit-Wigner mass and the partial decay width of the $\Delta(1232)$ resonance to $\pi N$ decay modes.
+The quantities $k_\Delta$ and $p_{0 \Delta}$ denote the values of the variables $k$ and $p_0$, respectively, at $W=M_\Delta$.
+The singular term in Eq.~(\ref{eq:EQ003}) was obtained from Ref.~\cite{Matsinos2014}, see $K_{1+}$ in Eqs.~(39) and the corresponding $K^{3/2}_{1+}$ element (after the isospin decomposition of $K_{1+}$ is taken into account), as well as footnote 10 therein.
+Also added is the contribution of the $\Delta(1600)$, which is easy to obtain from Section 3.4 of Ref.~\cite{Matsinos2014} by simply replacing $M_\Delta$ and the partial decay width of the $\Delta(1232)$ resonance with the corresponding quantities of the $\Delta(1600)$ resonance.